Radiochemical Measurement

 What sort of samples are analysed?

-Radiochemical testing is commonly carried out on foodstuffs, drinking water and sealed sources of radiation.
-Sealed sources are commonly used to deliver a defined dose of radiation, such as that used in cancer therapy or to sterilise food and medical equipment and can be used in industry to check welds on pipelines or in level gauges.
+Radiochemical testing is commonly carried out on foodstuffs, drinking water and wipes of sealed sources of radiation.
+Sealed sources are commonly used to deliver a defined dose of radiation, such as that used in cancer therapy or to sterilize food and medical equipment and can be used in industry to check welds on pipelines or in level gauges.

 Services